A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Medical Image Analysis using Mamba

-\subsubsection{\textbf{Medical Image Classification}}
+\subsubsection{Medical Image Classification}

 Classification in medical imaging refers to categorizing images into different classes, such as distinguishing between benign and malignant lesions, or identifying different types of diseases. \autoref{fig:Classification architecture} shows the workflow of Mamba-based models in medical image classification task. \autoref{tab:cla_overview} summarizes classification models and their parameters, along with descriptions and information regarding code availability.
-Some mamba-based architectures applied in this domain include:

-Gong \textit{et al.} \cite{gong2024nnmamba} introduced \textbf{nnMamba} method for medical image classification that integrates strengths of CNNs and SSMs.
+Some mamba-based architectures applied in this domain include: Gong \textit{et al.} \cite{gong2024nnmamba} introduced \textbf{nnMamba} method for medical image classification that integrates strengths of CNNs and SSMs.
 Traditional CNNs lack in capturing long-range dependencies due to their local receptive fields, while transformers, though capable of modeling global context, are computationally intensive for 3D medical images. nnMamba addresses these challenges by incorporating Mamba-In-Convolution with Channel-Spatial Siamese (MICCSS) block, which effectively combines long-range dependency modeling and local feature extraction . nnMamba introduces channel-scaling and channel-sequential learning.
 Channel-scaling adjusts the importance of different feature channels, while channel-sequential learning processes features in a sequential manner to capture complex dependencies. nnMamba’s backbone architecture leverages MICCSS block to maintain computational efficiency while achieving superior performance in 3D medical imaging tasks.